Esri/developer-support/web-js/url-center-and-zoom/README.md

 	}
 }
 ```
 If the zoom parameter has a value parse it's value into an integer.
-If the zoom value is value set the zoom of the map to that value.
+If the zoom value is valid set the zoom of the map to that value.
 ```javascript
 if(zoom) {
 	zoom = parseInt(zoom);